How many times have you found yourself at a networking event, only to feel like you’re at a networking event?

 This is such a short-sighted approach to building your network.

-The reason big networking events fail is because everyone who attends tends to operate from the same script.
+The reason big networking events fail is that everyone who attends tends to operate from the same script.
 Meaningful conversations aren’t taking place — just two people with business cards in their hands, giving their pitches back and forth.
 And then what happens?
 Both parties nod, smile, say, “Well, it was great connecting with you.
 I’ll shoot you an email and let’s go from there.”

 And then nothing happens.